gryphbecrazeh/japanese-study/README.md

 -   I suppose we can use the kanji alive api to get a ranom kanji character, and then grab all words in our database and filter it based on whether or not it contains that kanji
 -   Confirmed can get 10 words that share the kanji alive api
--   Click on a kanji inside regular study mode to go into challenge mode and do a run of 10 kanji
+-   Click on a kanji inside regular study mode to go into challenge mode and do a run of 10 kanji then return to your level at current progress
+-   goto kanji challenge page, supply returning game, continue score and streak, and 10 word dictionary, run through a level

 ## TODO